samartzidis/WinAppleKey/README.md

 ![keyboard-driver-stack](keyboard-driver-stack.png)

-Sitting between HIDCLASS and the bluetooth HID Transport driver; allows the interpretation of the input data before they reach HIDCLASS and get split out into TLC interfaces as HID Hot Buttons or as KBDClass (normal keys) input.
-This allows full and proper re-mapping of all of the keys (incl.
-Fn, Eject), by also respecting typematic properties.

 ### Installation

 **DISCLAIMER:** This driver is signed with a self-signed (test/development) certificate.
 For that reason, Windows will not directly allow the driver installation unless in **TESTSIGNING** mode.
 Please be aware that permanently running Windows in **TESTSIGNING** mode leaves your system open to various security risks; so please be aware of what you are doing as any consequence because of this is solely your responsibility.
 WinAppleKey is ***free software*** that you are willing to build and/or use completely ***at your own risk.***